viniciusbastos-dev/Challenge-Oracle-ONE-Criptografador/README.md

 - CSS3
 - JavaScript

+## Project URL

+Access the live project on GitHub Pages: [Text Cryptographer - Alura Challenge](https://viniciusbastos-dev.github.io/Challenge-Oracle-ONE-Criptografador/)

 ## Running the Project Locally

 If you want to run the project locally on your machine:

-1. Clone this repository: `git clone https://github.com/your-username/repository-name.git`
+1. Clone this repository: `git clone https://github.com/viniciusbastos-dev/https://github.com/viniciusbastos-dev/Challenge-Oracle-ONE-Criptografador.git`
 2. Open the `index.html` file in your web browser.

 ## Contribution

 Contributions are welcome!
 Feel free to open issues to discuss possible improvements, new features, or submit pull requests.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE.md](LICENSE.md) file for more details.

-## Project URL

-Access the live project on GitHub Pages: [Text Cryptographer - Alura Challenge](https://viniciusbastos-dev.github.io/Challenge-Oracle-ONE-Criptografador/)